Blastomycosis

 Pathophysiology

-Conidia are the major infectious particles made by Blastomyces dermatitis, particles which spread into the air once the fungal colony is disturbed.
-After inhalation, conidia enter the lower respiratory tract.
-Conidia can be phagocytosed by bronchopulmonary mononuclear cells and destroyed by macrophages and neutrophils, which explains why some individuals have asymptomatic infections.
+Conidia are the major infectious particles made by Blastomyces dermatitis and particles which spread into the air once the fungal colony is disturbed. the Blastomyces dermatitis colonies undergo to the air after the fungal colony is destroyed.
+After on air conidia take the way to lower respiratory tract.
+These conidia are engulfed by bronchopulmonary mononuclear cells and are uniquely destroyed by macrophages and neutrophils which gives rise to infections without any symptoms in certain individuals.

 Etiology